+Free Standard Shipping with $25 purchase only to the 48 Contiguous United States, as well as APO/FPO.
+Not valid on previous orders.
 Offer available online only.
-Offer applies to purchases of $50 or more of eligible items across all categories.
-Look for the "Free Shipping When You Spend $50" logo on eligible items.
+Offer applies to purchases of $25 or more.
 Some exclusions apply.
-Items that are not eligible are subject to shipping charges. $50 purchase is based on eligible merchandise subtotal.
-Items that are not eligible, GiftCards, e-GiftCards, gift wrap, tax and shipping and handling charges will not be included in determining merchandise subtotal.
+Handling fees may still apply to bulky items. $25 purchase is based on merchandise subtotal.
+Gift wrap, tax and handling charges will not be included in determining merchandise subtotal.
 Offer valid for orders shipping within the 48 contiguous states, as well as APO/FPO and for Standard and To the Door shipping methods only.
-Not valid on previous orders.

 @Hip-O Select's 2009 set, Depend on Me: The Early Albums, crams the Miracles' first five albums -- Hi, We're the Miracles, Cookin' with the Miracles, I'll Try Something New, The Fabulous Miracles, Recorded Live on Stage -- onto two CDs, presenting them all in the original mono and adding five bonus tracks of non-LP singles and regional variations, including a version of "Shop Around" that hasn't been heard in decades.
-The Miracles were the first Motown artists to have a hit single, and they were the first to release full-length LPs, so it shouldn't be too much of a surprise that these LPs have a bit of a formative feel to them, with the debut relying perhaps a bit too heavily on ballads, and splitting the vocal duties nearly equally among the Miracles, including leads by Claudette Robinson, who would later leave the group.
+The Miracles were the first @Motown artists to have a hit single, and they were the first to release full-length LPs, so it shouldn't be too much of a surprise that these LPs have a bit of a formative feel to them, with the debut relying perhaps a bit too heavily on ballads, and splitting the vocal duties nearly equally among the Miracles, including leads by Claudette Robinson, who would later leave the group.
 Although the debut moves a little bit slow, there's quite a bit of depth to the record, and it finds its counterpart on Cookin', which is every bit as peppy as Hi is sleepy, and it's built upon a number of very strong originals from Smokey Robinson and Berry Gordy (which only makes an admirable version of Gershwin's "Embraceable You" seem more out of place).
-By the time the Miracles got to I'll Try Something New in 1962, the Motown hit machine was cranking into gear, and that's evident on the best moments of the LP: the original material from the pen of Smokey Robinson, who writes some creamy sweet soul classics here, highlighted by the title track.
-These happen to be offset by covers of Cole Porter, Lerner/Loewe, and Weill -- cuts that aren't bad vocally, but make the record feel off balance as a whole.
+By the time the Miracles got to I'll Try Something New in 1962, the @Motown hit machine was cranking into gear, and that's evident on the best moments of the LP: the original material from the pen of Smokey Robinson, who writes some creamy sweet soul classics here, highlighted by the title track.
+These happen to be offset by covers of Cole Porter, LernerLoewe, and Weill -- cuts that aren't bad vocally, but make the record feel off balance as a whole.
 That's not a problem on The Fabulous Miracles, which consists of nothing but Smokey originals (some co-written with others, mainly Ronald White), highlighted by the timeless "You've Really Got a Hold on Me," but there are a number of excellent songs here, making this rival Cookin' as the best of their early albums.
-Finally, there's Recorded Live on Stage, a surprisingly raw and energetic collection of performances partially culled from a gig at Chicago's Regal Theater, and a December 1962 concert at the Apollo that's a great way to cap off the set.
-After all the smoothness of the studio, it's nice to hear the Miracles perform with real passion, because that was as big a component of their success as their sweetness.
-Stephen Thomas Erlewine, Rovi
+Finally, there's Recorded Live on Stage, a surprisingly raw and energetic collection of performances partially culled from a gig at Chicago's ~Regal Theater, and a December 1962 concert at the ~Apollo that's a great way to cap off the set.
+After all the smoothness of the studio, it's nice to hear the Miracles perform with real passion, because that was as big a component of their success as their sweetness. ~ Stephen Thomas Erlewine, Rovi